What are you searching for?

 harbour beaches and swimming enclosures

-This hidden gem on the North Shore is the perfect spot to explore the beach, along with heritage sites, mangroves and much more.
-The park itself spreads across three levels, so there are a number of stairs for you to work your way around.
-Park is at the top, with a short bush track that takes you down.
+This hidden gem on the North Shore is the perfect spot to explore the beach, heritage sites, mangroves, and more.
+The park itself spreads across three levels, so there are several stairs for you to work your way around.
+Park is at the top, with a short bush track leading down.
 On the second level, you will find a great playground for the kids.
-Then you can make your way down to the water on the bottom, where the family can splash around in this sheltered and calm swimming area.
+Then you can make your way down to the water at the bottom, where the family can splash around in this sheltered, calm swimming area.

 8. Crosslands Reserve, Hornsby Heights